oVirt/ovirt-site/source/feature/ui.html.md

 ### Summary

 The Backup Awareness UI will include a backup status screen, which will be automatically displayed in the web-admin upon login in case there are missing and/or outdated files/db backups (see [Ovirt-engine-backup](Ovirt-engine-backup)).
-This screen will contain the overall backup status of the system, individual status per backups type and a link leading to information about the engine backup options.
+This screen will contain the overall backup status of the system, individual statuses per backup type and a link leading to information about the engine backup options.

 ### Owner